MicrosoftEdge/WebView2Feedback/FindOnPage.md

 /// Interface that provides methods related to the environment settings of CoreWebView2.
-/// This interface allows for the creation of new find configuration objects.
+/// This interface allows for the creation of new find options objects.
 // MSOWNERS: core (maxwellmyers@microsoft.com)
 [uuid(f10bddd3-bb59-5d5b-8748-8a1a53f65d0c), object, pointer_default(unique)]
 interface ICoreWebView2StagingEnvironment5 : IUnknown {
-  /// Creates a new instance of a FindConfiguration object.
+  /// Creates a new instance of a FindOptions object.
-  /// This configuration object can be used to define parameters for a find operation.
+  /// This options object can be used to define parameters for a find operation.
-  /// Returns the newly created FindConfiguration object.
+  /// Returns the newly created FindOptions object.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
-  HRESULT CreateFindConfiguration(
+  HRESULT CreateFindOptions(
-      [out, retval] ICoreWebView2StagingFindConfiguration** value );
+      [out, retval] ICoreWebView2StagingFindOptions** value );